Here Is How You Can Identify And Close Skill Gaps In Software Development

 Define the skills needed for a particular job description

 Before you get started with upskilling and training programs for your teams, it’s crucial to decide the scope of your skills gap analysis.
 If it is at the individual level, then you need to evaluate each employee’s skills against the existing job description of their roles.
-If it is at a team/company level, focus on whether the team has the required skills to complete an upcoming project.
+If it is at a team/company level, focus on whether the team detail-oriented and has the required skills to complete an upcoming project.

 We are delving into the individual skill sets of in-house developers in this article so that would be the scope of the analysis here.
 In this case, team leads can help you with uncovering the skills gaps of the individual employees in their respective departments.